Airline Pilot Salary

 In the United States, the large ‘major’ airlines pay their pilots very good salaries.
 Carriers like Delta, American Airlines and United Airlines pay their long haul Captains up to $350,000 a year when you take into account allowances and bonuses.

-In the UK and Europe, commercial pilots can also expect to earn a good salary.
-Senior Long Haul Captains flying at airlines like British Airways, Virgin Atlantic, Lufthansa & KLM can be expected to earn between £150,000 – £250,000 a year.
+In the UK and Europe, senior long-haul Captains flying at airlines like Lufthansa, Swiss Air, British Airways, Virgin Atlantic, Iberia & KLM can be expected to earn between £150,000 – £250,000 a year.
 This varies depending on length of service, training qualifications, as well as bonuses, allowances and flight pay.

 Asia Commercial Pilot Pay